Maroon Bells in Colorado (Photo by Mike Scheid on Unsplash)

 2. Fort Collins

-Forbes ranked this college town number one on its list: “The honor of the most underrated city in Colorado may belong to Fort Collins, which offers a promising economy and favorable quality of life for families and young professionals alike.”
+Located right in the foothills of the Rocky Mountains, this city is home to Colorado State University and is just an hour away from Rocky Mountain National Park.
+Forbes rank this college town number one on its list: “The honor of the most underrated city in Colorado may belong to Fort Collins, which offers a promising economy and favorable quality of life for families and young professionals alike.”

+Beer lovers will be especially pleased to hear this next part.
 Zumper says, “This is a historic city with lots of charm and the epitome of Colorado living.
 Fort Collins has almost 1,000 acres of public parks, 200 miles of scenic bike paths, and over 20 craft breweries that make this a favorite place to live in Colorado.
 In fact, Fort Collins produces so much beer that it accounts for 70% of all of Colorado’s craft beer production.”

 “Located in the northern part of Colorado, Fort Collins has a beautiful, old and historic touch to it which makes it one of the best places to live in Colorado with families.
 The proximity to Denver and the presence of the renowned Colorado State University, make Fort Collins an attractive place for students,” writes Budget Travel Buff.
-Fort Collins was also number one on this site.
+Fort Collins is also number one on this site.

 3. Boulder

+At just 25 miles from Denver, this college town is home to the University of Colorado’s flagship campus.
 “What Boulder lacks in affordable housing, it makes up for in ample employment opportunities (the unemployment rate here is only 2.5%), a lively social scene (the city is home to the University of Colorado), and an endless list of outdoor activities,” according to Travel + Leisure.

 Uncover Colorado states, “As a mecca for rock climbing, cycling, yoga, and many other activities of the body, mind, and soul, Boulder County’s namesake is an outdoor enthusiast’s paradise with world-class cuisine within a small-town feel.”

 “As a popular college town, Boulder also has a fun and eclectic atmosphere for young professionals, students continuing education, and single families to enjoy.
 If you’re looking for love, Boulder might be your best bet.
 It took the number one spot on our Best Cities for Singles list, beating more than 300 U.S. metro areas,” says Zumper.
-How’s that for perks
+How’s that for perks?

 4. Colorado Springs

+The second-largest Colorado city is located about an hour south of Denver.
+It is home to the prestigious United States Air Force Academy, one of the largest tourist attractions in the state.
 “Colorado Springs may be the Centennial State’s second biggest city, but it doesn’t feel hectic.
 It’s nestled at the eastern foot of the Rockies and has the mighty Pikes Peak in the background.
-Both its residents and visitors enjoy a plethora of activities year-round, along with an excellent hospitality and dining scene,” comments Travel + Leisure.
+Both its residents and visitors enjoy a plethora of activities year-round, along with an excellent hospitality and dining scene,” says Travel + Leisure.

 5. Castle Rock

 Appearing on six of the 10 sites we viewed, this suburban community is nestled between Denver and Colorado Springs.
-In ranking this family-friendly town number one on its list, Zumper proclaims, “This city has some incredible, small-town hospitality and, combined with its castle-shaped butte overlooking the Colorado Valley, this city makes for a charming place to live.”
+In ranking this family-friendly town number one on its list, Zumper writes: “This city has some incredible, small-town hospitality and, combined with its castle-shaped butte overlooking the Colorado Valley, this city makes for a charming place to live.”

 Budget Travel Buff says, “Castle Rock is considered to be the fastest-growing city in Colorado.
 If you wish to relocate to a city and have a comfortable living, consider Castle Rock.
 With the low crime rates, presence of good food joints, and easy access to jobs, Castle Rock makes for a great small-town place.”